Last updated 1 September 2021

 Possessing dangerous drugs

-Possession is not defined in the Drugs Misuse Act, although the definition of possession in s 1 of the Criminal Code Act 1899 (Qld) applies, and possession can include a situation where another person has actual custody of the thing concerned (s 116 Drugs Misuse Act).
+Possession is not defined in the Drugs Misuse Act, but the definition of possession in sch 1 s 1 of the Qld Criminal Code applies (s 116 Drugs Misuse Act), and possession can include a situation where another person has actual custody of the thing concerned.
 This definition is not exhaustive, and previous court cases have mapped out what possession means.

-The Drugs Misuse Act provides that an occupier or manager of a place is deemed to be in possession of drugs found on premises under their control, unless they can show they neither knew nor had reason to suspect that the drugs were on the premises (s 129(1)(c) Drugs Misuse Act).
+The Drugs Misuse Act provides that an occupier or manager of a place is deemed to be in possession of drugs found on premises under their control, unless they can show they neither knew nor had reason to suspect that the drugs would be there (s 129(1)(c) Drugs Misuse Act).
 This assists the prosecution greatly in proving possession against people who would otherwise be regarded as quite innocent for example parents who, although not aware of drugs on their premises, have reason to suspect their children may have drugs on the premises.
-The onus regarding the element of knowledge is reversed, and it is for an accused to negate knowledge or reason to suspect on the balance of probabilities.
+The onus regarding the element of knowledge is reversed.
+It is for an accused to negate knowledge and reasonable suspicion on the balance of probabilities.
 Note that the deeming provision in s 129(1)(c) of the Drugs Misuse Act only applies to possession of drugs.
 It does not apply to possessing anything else, such as a thing used in connection with a drug offence (such as a bong).